-The steering system on your boat uses a rack and pinion setup that connect the wheel to the steering gear via a direct drag link.
-Fig. 6.4 gives you a view at some of the basic components of this system.
+The steering system on your boat contains a steering wheel, shafts that connect the wheel to the steering gear via universal joints at each connection.
+Fig. 6.4 gives you a look at some of the basic components of this system.

+The Whitlock ® Steering System is one of the most popular steering systems installed on sailboats today!
 To keep it in the top operating condition please read your manual supplied in your owner's packet.
 This manual contains all the system requirements and maintenance requirements to keep your steering system working for years.